dotnet/performance/src/benchmarks/gc/docs/jupyter notebook.md

 ### Requirements

-First, run any *GCPerfSim* test you want to analyze multiple times.
+First, run any _GCPerfSim_ test you want to analyze multiple times.
 It all depends on your goal for how many, but when working with statistics, the more the merrier.

-Once your tests are done running, open up `jupyter_notebook.py` in *VSCode* and run the first cell for general setup.
+Once your tests are done running, open up `jupyter_notebook.py` in VS Code and run the first cell for general setup.
 Once that is done, there is a basic working template at the end of the notebook.